Incremental tasks

 All options declared for a task can be rendered as console output by running the help task and the --task option.

-• The option uses a double-dash as prefix e.g. --url.
+• The option uses a double-dash as a prefix, e.g., --url.
 A single dash does not qualify as valid syntax for a task option.

-• Multiple options of a task can be declared in any order on the command line following the task name.
+• Multiple task options can be declared in any order on the command line following the task name.

-Getting back to the previous example, the build script creates a task instance of type UrlVerify and provides a value from the command line through the exposed option.
+Building upon the earlier example, the build script creates a task instance of type UrlVerify and provides a value from the command line through the exposed option:

 build.gradle.kts